 Contributor: Brian Anthony.
 Lesson ID: 12288

-Should countries take over other lands so they can grow richer and more powerful?
-There was a time when a few countries "owned" other peoples.
+Should countries take over others so they can grow richer and more powerful?
+There was a time when a few countries owned other people.
 Discover how Africa became a land of many new countries!

 Many countries in the world set aside a special holiday to mark their independence, or the day in history that their country was freed from the control of another country.